MakotoE/guess-the-eval/README.md

 The TypeScript project for the web app is located at the root of this repo.
 The Rust-based `evaluator` which is responsible for selecting positions and calculating evals is located under [`evaluator`](evaluator).

-Known issue: When you found a best move, the score says you did not find a best move.

 # TODO

 - Show positions on summary screen